beewithmee/Consumer_Goods_Adhoc_Insights_SQL/README.md

 # Consumer_Goods_Adhoc_Insights_SQL

-Analyze the given database and provide insights to stakeholders.
+Aim: Analyze the given database and provide insights to stakeholders.

 Hello everyone, "Ever juggled with more than a million records?
 I have!
 Let's chat about the adventures in handling a colossal sea of data".